bryanpaget/aaw/docs/en/index.md

 ## Getting Started

-### StatCan Users

-Access the [Kubeflow Dashboard](https://kubeflow.aaw.cloud.statcan.ca/) to get started.

-### External Users and Collaborators

- Fill out [the DAS Onboarding Form](https://forms.office.com/r/RPrgDDkU9T) to tell us about your project needs.
-Once completed, a DAS representative will contact you to discuss the next steps and begin the onboarding process.
-Note: External users need a StatCan Cloud account granted by the business sponsor.

-## Accessing the AAW

 ### AVD

 The Advanced Analytics Workspace (AAW) runs in the cloud and it's main interface is called Kubeflow.
 In order to access the AAW, please launch your AVD using the **Remote Desktop** icon on your personal computer.